-Our next blog is from Dr Katherine Livingstone is an Alfred Deakin Postdoctoral Research Fellow in the Institute of Physical Activity and Nutrition (IPAN) in the School of Exercise and Nutrition Sciences.
+Our next blog is from Dr Katherine Livingstone, an Alfred Deakin Postdoctoral Research Fellow from the Institute for Physical Activity and Nutrition (IPAN) in the School of Exercise and Nutrition Sciences.

 Watch a video of Katherine sharing her “Research Pathway in a Minute” here.